mstksg/inCode/copy/entries/monad-plus-3.md

     Wolf` will represent the movement of both the farmer and the wolf, etc.
 3. For the purposes of easy debugging, we're going to define our own instance of `Show` for moves so that we can use `print` on them.
-4. A simple type synonym --- a `Solution` is just a list of `Move`s.
+4. A simple type synonym --- a `Plan` is just a list of `Move`s.
 Note that we are not using this list as a MonadPlus.
 5. For convenience, we define a `Position` type --- either on the west bank or on the east bank of the river.
 Everyone starts out on the west bank,